AdityaChavan/Stock-Market-Trader/README.md

 # Stock-Market-Trader
 A program to create a strategy to trade in the stock market.
 ML Algorithms: Random Forest, Decision Trees and also a Convolutional Neural Network (TensorFlow) were implemented and their performance compared.
 The result indicates that the predicted strategy outperforms just buying a stock and holding it.
-The best strategy, the CNN outputs a strategy that would have multiplied the portfolio 6.7 times in 4 years time, compared to 2.1 times by buying the stock.
+The best algorithm, the CNN outputs a strategy that would have multiplied the portfolio 6.7 times in 4 years time, compared to 2.1 times by buying the stock.

 Shown below are the outputs of the program:
 ![alt text](https://github.com/AdityaChavan/Stock-Market-Trader/blob/master/Experiment-1.png)